lesjames/breakpoint/readme.md

 The important mixins to remember are set-fixed-bp() and set-bp().

-### set-fixed-bp($bp, $width: false)
+### set-fixed-bp($bp)

 This mixin takes a mandatory argument which is the number of columns needed to trigger a fixed width layout.
 This mixin converts the .container class into a fixed width centered div and the .col class into a floated column with margin-left.
-An optional second argument will set the column width of the .container class for that break point.
 This mixin must be fired without a selector on the root.

 	// set the fixed grid to trigger when 6 columns are available
 	@include set-fixed-bp(6);

-### set-bp($bp, $width: false)
+### set-bp($bp, $width: false, $content: false)

 This mixin takes a mandatory argument which is the number of columns needed to trigger a set of styles.
 A second argument can be passed to quickly set the element's width in columns.
+If passing a content block then the third argument must be set to true.

 	// when 6 columns are available set .main to be 4 columns wide .main { @include set-bp(6, 4); }